+- Can I use a computer at the Library?
+Can I get on the Internet?
+Does the Library have wireless?
 Yes, Yes, and Yes.
 There are more than 70 public access computers at the Library and all have Internet access.
 The Library is also equipped with high-speed wireless access throughout the building.
 There is no charge for computer usage.
 Learn more about computers or wireless Internet at the Library.

+- Does the Library offer computer classes?
 Yes.
 The Library offers a number of “hands-on” computer classes in our Computer Training Room.
 Schedules of the classes offered are available at the Registration Desk or online.
 Registration (online or by phone) is accepted one month prior to the class start date.
 Because of limited enrollment, classes fill up quickly.

+- How can I get an item the Library does not own?
 If the material is new, you can fill out a Purchase Request form and ask that the Library consider purchasing the item for the collection.
 Staff at any of the public service desks can help you locate libraries with the desired material.
 They can then make arrangements for you to pick up the item at the owning library or staff can place an Interlibrary Loan request asking that the material be sent to the Mount Prospect Public Library.
 You can also locate materials at other libraries and place Interlibrary Loan requests yourself online.

+- Do you offer English as a second language (ESL) courses?
 The Library participates in the Township High School Dist.
 214 Community Education Program that offers a variety of English as a Second Language (ESL) and Adult Education classes.
 For schedules and registration information, call 847/718-7724.
 Harper Community College (847/925-6226) and Oakton Community College (847/635-1426) also offer free ESL classes.
 Contact the colleges directly for more information.

+- Do you accept donations?
+Where should I take them?
 Yes, we do accept donations.
 For more information, view our donations guidelines.